-- DMin program requires completion of MDiv degree or educational equivalent. - A minimum graduate school grade point average of 3.25 on a 4.00 scale is preferred. - Significant ministry experience is required, typically minimum of 3 years after the completion of the MDiv degree or equivalent. - Applicants applying to Mentoring Track DMin or DMin in Spiritual Renewal, Contemplative Practice and Strategic Leadership programs, and whose first language is not English, must demonstrate English competency as part of the application process.
+- Application Form (available online here) - DMin program requires completion of MDiv degree or educational equivalent.\ - A minimum graduate school grade point average of 3.25 on a 4.00 scale is preferred. - Significant ministry experience is required, typically minimum of 3 years after the completion of the MDiv degree or equivalent.\ - Personal Statement - Writing Sample - Three Letters of Recommendation - Application Fee (\$50) - Applicants applying to Mentoring track DMin or DMin in Spiritual Renewal, Contemplative Practice and Strategic Leadership programs, and whose first language is not English, must demonstrate English competency as part of the application process.
 Applicants may demonstrate competency by submitting scores from IELTS (International English Language Testing System), TOEFL (Test of English as a Foreign Language), or DET (Duolingo English Test).
 See English Proficiency requirements below for preferred scores.
 Students applying to the DMin in Practical Theology related to Healing, Reconciliation and Transformation in Korean Contexts are not required to show English proficiency.

-MDiv Equivalency: Per ATS guidelines, MDiv equivalency is defined as 72 graduate semester credits or comparable graduate credits in other systems that represent broad-based work in theology, biblical studies, and the arts of ministry and that include Master's degree and significant ministerial leadership.
+\MDiv Equivalency: Per ATS guidelines, MDiv equivalency is defined as 72 graduate semester credits or comparable graduate credits in other systems that represent broad-based work in theology, biblical studies, and the arts of ministry and that include Master's degree and significant ministerial leadership.
 Twelve semester credits of the 72-credit requirement may be fulfilled by 24 semester credits of upper division undergraduate coursework in Theology or Religion.
 Graduates of certain institutions who have obtained an MTh degree meet the MDiv equivalency requirements.
 Determination of whether or not equivalency has been achieved is determined upon receipt of official transcripts and supporting documentation, not before.